TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    .. method:: remove_sequence(sequence)

-      Remove *sequence* from the list of sequences that include this message.
+      Remove *sequence* kutoka the list of sequences that include this message.

 When an :class:`MHMessage` instance is created based upon a :class:`MaildirMessage` instance, the following conversions take place: